AI For Sales: The Waltz between Man and Machine

 For instance, innovators have taken the OODA loop—which is a great explanation for a human’s reaction time and process—and integrated it with artificial intelligence (AI) technology.
 The OODA loop refers to the decision cycle of observe, orient, decide, and act.
 Combining the OODA loop with AI has helped experts develop innovative solutions for everything from medicine to marketing.

-Here’s how the OODA loop, when combined with AI, can be a game-changer for multiple industries—especially lead generation.
+Here’s how the OODA loop, when combined with AI marketing solutions, can be a game-changer for multiple industries—especially lead generation.

 The OODA Loop